 Suitably fuelled and shopped out, it’s time to experience the city’s art.
 Collecting is now a national sport.
 Long Museum, on the banks of the Huangpu River, perfectly exemplifies Shanghai’s obsession with old and new.
 Built to incorporate an old industrial wharf, the spectacular cantilevered concrete gallery houses the largest private art collection in China and hosts world-class exhibitions.

 Opt for a stroll along the Bund, Shanghai’s famous riverfront boulevard, with its splendid Art Deco buildings, floral displays and views of dazzling Pudong.
 The Fairmont Peace Hotel still hosts the Old Jazz Band, which first played there in 1947.
 Two original band members remain and the six veteran musicians average a sprightly 82 years of age.
-You can catch them in The Jazz Bar from 6.30pm.

 A quick trip across the river and a heady elevator ride will deliver you to the 58th floor of The Ritz-Carlton Shanghai, Pudong and the glamorous Flair Rooftop Restaurant & Bar, China’s highest alfresco dining venue.
 All of Shanghai is laid out before you.
 Life itself.